 - Verify your account with an existing phone number and a credit card.

 That’s it!
 You now have a virtual phone number.
-If you run into any issues during the signup process send us a note at [email protected]
+If you run into any issues during the signup process, fill out this form to reach our support team.

 Benefits of a getting a virtual phone number